Abraham Ben Yiju: Return to the Middle East

 The 1140s also saw Abraham seeking to correspond with his brothers Mubashshir (then in Messina, Sicily) and Yūsuf (then in Mazzara, also in Sicily), and a letter to them of 11 September 1149 indicates that he had by then returned to Aden.
 The letter expresses his desire to reunite his family in Aden, to use his wealth to ameliorate their hardship, and to marry his son to one of his nieces.
-The letter reached Mubashshir, who did not show it to Yūsuf, but made his was to Aden, where he proceeded to defraud Abraham of, in Abraham's words, 'a thousand dinars'.
+The letter reached Mubashshir, who did not show it to Yūsuf, but made his way to Aden, where he proceeded to defraud Abraham of, in Abraham's words, 'a thousand dinars'.
 Around this time, Abraham's son Surūr died and Abraham moved inland to Dhū Jibla, becoming a senior figure in the community there and leaving his daughter Sitt in Aden with Khalaf ibn Isḥāq.

 After three years, Khalaf asked for Abraham's permission for Sitt to marry one of Khalaf's sons, but Abraham refused, moved with her to Egypt, and instead wrote to his brother Yūsuf requesting that he give one of his sons or a son of their sister Berākhā to Sitt in marriage.
 It appears that Bomma followed Abraham from India to Cairo, where Abraham recorded that he owed Bomma money in his accounts.

 Yūsuf's eldest son, Surūr, hastened to Egypt to contract the marriage.
 Surūr's younger brother Moshe followed soon after; he was kidnapped by pirates and taken to Tyre but was freed and met his brother in Egypt.
 Surūr married Sitt in Fustat in 1156.
 The two brothers went on to become judges in the rabbinical courts in Egypt.

 Nothing is known of the life of Abraham Ben Yijū thereafter.